-The only problem with the durability that we can see is the low weight limit of 250 lbs.
+The only problem with the durability that we can see is the low weight limit of 250 pounds.
 The force put on the spreader bars limits the load capacity in this model rather than the fabrics.
-It's, unfortunately, pretty easy to exceed 250 lbs if you want to sit in it with a friend.
+It's, unfortunately, pretty easy to exceed 250 pounds if you want to sit in it with a friend.
 So hanging in the Skyloft is a solo activity or one for a couple of very light people (like the kiddos).

 You could pair this 'mock with a tarp and make a night of it at basecamp, but it's not intended to be backcountry shelter.
-If you love the comfort of the spreader bar style but want to use it as a backcountry shelter, the Warbonnet Ridgerunner just might be your perfect match.
-It's only 10 ounces heavier than the Skyloft, and that's with the Ridgerunner's full shelter system.

 We tried out the ENO Vulcan underquilt and found that the rectangular shape matches up perfectly with the shape of the Skyloft.
-There isn't a clear way to attach it though.
+There isn't a clear way to attach it, though.
 We ended up wrapping the underquilt's shock cord around the corners of the Skyloft's bars.
 ENO's website shows underquilt attached to end-gathered models with carabiners.
 When we tried this on the Skyloft, the setup pulled the quilt into a narrow shape that wouldn't insulate as well as the wide rectangle we wanted.

 We scored this model a little higher than other day use hammocks in this metric because of its superior fabric durability, but not much higher because of its low weight limit.
-For a hammock you can reliably share, check out the Kootek.
-It has an impressive 500lb weight rating!

 Ease of Set Up